'Top Rope Climbing Calls' is part of the book - Rock Climbing Basics: The Beginner's Guide.

-These calls may seem a bit excessive when you're standing next to each other at the wall, but they help to avoid any confusion when you're starting out.
+Climbing calls are certain words that climbers use so everyone knows exactly what is happening.
+These calls may seem a bit excessive when you're standing next to each other in the gym, but they help to avoid any confusion when you're starting out.
 Once you're 50m away from each other outside and the wind is howling, you'll see why they're essential!

 When the belayer is ready to belay, they tell the climber they are 'on belay' and they can 'climb when ready'.

 As a final check the climber tells the belayer they are 'climbing'.